Zilong-Li/PCAoneR/README.md

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->

-# Accurate Randomized SVD with window-based power iteration
+# Accurate and pass-efficient randomized SVD in R

 ## Introduction

-This repo initially implements the algorithm so-called window-based Randomized SVD in the [PCAone](https://github.com/Zilong-Li/PCAone) paper. **The aim of the package is to implement state-of-the-art Randomized SVD algorithms other than the basic [rsvd](https://github.com/erichson/rSVD) for R community.**
+This repo initially implements the algorithm so-called window-based Randomized SVD in the [PCAone](https://github.com/Zilong-Li/PCAone) paper. **Now the aim of the package is to implement state-of-the-art Randomized SVD algorithms other than the basic [rsvd](https://github.com/erichson/rSVD) for R community.**